 Indicators provide the data for a theme - together the indicators measure the status of the theme.
 Many indicators have a basis in the literature and have demonstrated relationships with aspects of natural hazards or disasters.
+For example, there is a documented relationship between income, housing type and gender and the ability to prepare for and respond to natural hazard events (Morrow, 1999).
+Selecting indicators is both an art and a science.
 The indicators used to measure the status of the theme can be selected using a set of criteria that increase confidence in the associations between an indicator and disaster resilience (Winderl, 2014).
 While there will always be trade-offs between indicator specificity, data availability, cost effectiveness and sensitivity (Winderl, 2014) the selection of indicators can be guided by criteria that help to bound large sets of potential indicators.
-The criteria used to guide the selection of indicators for the Australian Disaster Resilience Index are outlined in Table 3.
-In guiding this selection, the data used for the indicator firstly needs to have a whole of nation geographic coverage (Criteria 3, 4 and 6) such as from census data, policy documents or economic data.
+The criteria used to guide the selection of indicators are outlined in Table 3.
+These criteria will guide the selection of indicators for the Australian Disaster Resilience Index.
+Several criteria will be more prominent in auiding this selection.
+First, the data used for the indicator needs to have a whole of nation geographic coverage (Criteria 3, 4 and 6) such as from census data, policy documents or economic data.
 Second, there will be statistical challenges or requirements that may require us to modify the indicators included in each theme (Criteria 5).
-Third, the indicator needs to be supported by evidence of how it contributes to resilience and how it behaves along a continuum of low to high resilience (Criteria 1, 2 and 5).
+Third, the indicator needs to be supported by evidence of how it contributes to resilience and how it behaves along a continuum of low to high resilience, including any verification of the indicator in independent studies (Criteria 1, 2 and 5).